iandreyev/kernel.css/README.md

 It's far from finished
 ------------------------
 The kernel.css framework is an ever evolving project, and will continue to be improved upon.
-We hope you will enjoy it :)
+We hope you will find it useful.

 Installation
 ============